-What is insert editing?
+What is insert editing in video production?

 Learn how insert editing can help you easily add new clips to your project, even between other clips.